Code of Ethics and Business Conduct

 Directors and executive officers are required to comply with the Related Person Transactions Policy, which sets forth Morgan Stanley's framework for approval of transactions involving our directors and executive officers, and certain persons and entities related to them, and Morgan Stanley.

 Gifts and Entertainment

-Gifts and entertainment can foster goodwill in business relationships, but concerns arise when they may compromise, or appear to compromise, the propriety of our business relationships or create an actual or potential conflict of interest.
+Gifts and entertainment can foster goodwill in business relationships; however, concerns arise when they compromise, or appear to compromise, the propriety of our business relationships or create an actual or potential conflict of interest.
 Our Code of Conduct and related policies set forth the conditions under which officers and employees may accept or give business gifts or entertainment.

 Special considerations apply when interacting with government officials.
-"Government official" includes any officers or employees, agents, advisors or consultants or any individuals acting in an official capacity on behalf of government-controlled agencies or instrumentalities, companies or organizations that are partially or wholly owned or controlled by governments or government agencies, as well as political parties and candidates.
+"Government official" includes any official, employee or person acting in an official capacity on behalf of a government entity.
+Government entities include a) governments, governmental agencies and instrumentalities or public international organizations, b) companies that are partially or wholly owned or controlled by governments or governmental agencies, and c) political parties, incuding candidates of the party.
 In addition, many government entities in the U.S. have rules that severely limit or restrict the acceptance of gifts, travel and entertainment by their employees.
 Employees must check with their supervisor and the Compliance Department to review any pre-approval guidelines for their region or business unit before giving gifts, entertainment or anything else of value to a government official.

 Personal Lending and Borrowing

 Morgan Stanley may not extend credit to its directors, executive officers or principal shareholders other than in certain limited circumstances.